How emerging technologies change the way people work by 2028

 Current trends in business and technology show that the way employees work — where, when, why and with whom — will change completely over the next decade and bear little resemblance to work as it stands today.

-We outline here two ideas presented by Gartner about the future direction of the workplace and how organizations can prepare for it.
+Here, we outline two ideas presented by Gartner about the future direction of the workplace and how organisations can prepare for it.

 We Working - the new name for agile teams